ROCm/rocALUTION/docs/usermanual/singlenode.rst

 Clone
 =====

 The copy operators allow you to copy the values of the object to another object, without changing the backend specification of the object.
-In many algorithms, you might need auxiliary vectors or matrices.
+In many algorithms, you might need auxiliary vectors or metrices.
 These objects can be cloned with CloneFrom().

 CloneFrom
 ---------